XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

    - Missed blocks count
    - Total mining attempts
    - Success rate (as a percentage)
-   - Last active block
+   - Last active block number
+   - Latest mining round

 These metrics provide a holistic view of the network's consensus health and individual validator performance.
 The success rate calculation (successful blocks ÷ total attempts × 100) offers a clear indicator of validator reliability over time.

 ## API Endpoints

-- `/monitoring/masternode-performance`: Shows performance metrics for each masternode
+- `/monitoring/masternode-performance/:chainId`: Shows performance metrics for each masternode on a specific chain
-- `/monitoring/consensus-violations`: Lists detected consensus events with timestamp and details
+- `/monitoring/consensus-violations/:chainId`: Lists detected consensus events with timestamp and details
+- `/monitoring/consensus-status`: Overall consensus monitoring status across chains

 ## Data Structures

 - `MinerPerformance`: Tracks mining statistics for each masternode
 - `ConsensusViolation`: Records instances of missed rounds and timeouts
 - `MissedRound`: Stores information about rounds that were missed according to the blockchain
+- `ChainState`: Maintains monitoring state for each supported chain

 ## Key Features